 Example: Carol continues to post sexually explicit photos in the online discussion board for a class and encourages other students to call for a good time.
 Students are offended and have reported this behavior to the online professor multiple times.

 - Such conduct has the purpose or effect of interfering with the individual’s work or educational performance or of creating an intimidating, hostile or offensive working or educational environment.
 To constitute an intimidating, hostile or offensive working or educational environment, the compliance of conduct must be either severe, persistent, or pervasive.

-Engaging in private or sexual acts in a publicly viewable location, such that it is offensive to accepted standards of decency, including, but not limited to: exposing one’s genitals or private areas; public urination; public defecation; and/or public sex acts.Example: Erin had too much to drink one night and had to use the restroom while walking to the Residence Hall, so Erin stopped by one of to use the restroom.
+Engaging in private or sexual acts in a publicly viewable location, such that it is offensive to accepted standards of decency, including, but not limited to: exposing one’s genitals or private areas; public urination; public defecation; and/or public sex acts.Example: Erin and Kym left the windows to their room open in the residence hall so those walking by could witness their sexual interaction.